vpsk/node-docker/README.md

 # node-docker

-A simple node application to start with docker
+A simple node application to start with docker.
+Docker image based on the env need.